MilesRayne/MilesRayne/README.md

 ## 🛠 Technicals
 Love TypeScript.
 Have worked shortly in Java and C# in the past, but heavily prefer JavaScript.
 I'm interested in learning Go and I ocassionally dabble with Rust (although only to make Tauri apps).
 My preferred technologies are NestЈS, PostgreSQL and Vue, but I've also built applications using Angular, Express, MySQL and others.

-A strong believer in NestJS and opinionated frameworks in general - I think most IT companies, made up of employees with various knowledge and experience levels, would benefit greatly from well-supported and widely accepted opinionated frameworks, rather than trying to reinvent the wheel for businesses that (in most cases) do not require this kind of innovation.
+A strong believer in NestJS and opinionated frameworks in general.

 I dabble with DevOps stuff from time to time (using Docker, kubernetes, pm2, Jenkins, playing with AWS, etc.), but I usually do it only to provide assistance to the existing DevOps team in the company I work for.